jchacana-cdbcn/serverless-base/README.md

 ## Getting started

-In order to create your first lambda, you can leverage on the **Serverless Framework**, by executing `serverless create -t aws-nodejs`.
-This will create a sample Lambda function which you can change and configure later.
+In order to create your first lambda, you can leverage on the **Serverless Framework**, by executing `serverless create -t aws-nodejs -n my-service`.
+This will create a sample Lambda function called `my-service` based on **NodeJS** which you can change and configure later.
+You can specify other types like, as mentioned in the [https://serverless.com/framework/docs/providers/aws/cli-reference/create/](docs)

 In order to interact with **AWS**, first you need to configure your credentials.
 You can do so by executing `serverless config credentials --provider aws --key KEY --secret SECRET`, where KEY and SECRET can be obtained from AWS *My security credentials* menu.

 After that, you can deploy your Lambda Function by running `serverless deploy` Alternatively, you can deploy to a specific environment by doing `serverless deploy --stage <YOUR_ENVIRONMENT_NAME> `, for example: `serverless deploy --stage production`

+For further reference, please have look at [https://serverless.com/framework/docs/providers/aws/](Serverless with AWS)